flutter/flutter/specs/runloop.md

 1. Send scroll and resize events if necessary, limiting each handler to 1ms, and limiting the total time spent on these handlers to 1ms.

+2. Fire animation frame callbacks for up to 1ms.
+Each callback can run for up to 1ms.
+Once 1ms has expired, throw a (catchable) EDeadlineExceeded exception.
+If it's not caught, drop subsequent callbacks.

+3. Spend up to 1ms to update the render tree, including calling childAdded(), childRemoved(), and getLayoutManager() as needed.
+   Once 1ms has expired, throw a (catchable) EDeadlineExceeded exception, leaving the render tree in whatever state it has reached.

-2. Update as much of layout as possible; after 1ms, stop, leaving the remaining nodes unprepared.
+4. Update as much of layout as possible; after 1ms, throw a (catchable) EDeadlineExceeded exception, leaving the remaining nodes unprepared.

-3. Update as much of paint as possible; after 1ms, stop, leaving the remaining nodes unprepared.
+5. Update as much of paint as possible; after 1ms, throw a (catchable) EDeadlineExceeded exception, leaving any remaining nodes unprepared.

-4. Send frame to GPU.
+6. Send frame to GPU.

-5. Run pending tasks until the 8.333ms expires.
+7. Run pending tasks until the 8.333ms expires.
 Each task may only run for at most 1ms, after 1ms they get a (catchable) EDeadlineExceeded exception.
 While there are no pending tasks, sleep.
+   Tasks are thingsl like:
+    - timers
+    - updating the DOM in response to parsing
+    - input events
+    - mojo callbacks

 TODO(ianh): Update the timings above to have some relationship to reality.